 Villa PassiFlora is for the traveler who would like to enjoy Dominica in a guesthouse of style and elegance still rare on the island.
 It is an ideal setting for 2 or 3 couples wishing to share a relaxing vacation together, for small groups interested in literary, yoga or culinary retreats or for families without young children.
 When compared with similar accomodations elsewhere in the Caribbean (there are no comparable accomodations on Dominica), the villa is eminently affordable for the couple or individual who appreciates space, beauty and privacy.
 For a group it is a bargain.
 It is for you if you relish the prospect of enjoying the sound of the waves, the feel of the cooling trade winds and the view from one of the most breathtaking spots in the Caribbean.
 It is a tonic for the senses.

 We look forward to the opportunity to help you plan your Dominican vacation.
-We can arrange for yoga instructors, massage therapists and local cooks to share their services with you at the villa.
+We can arrange for yoga instructors to share their services with you at the villa.
 Additionally, we can arrange the hire of guides to help you enjoy sites of interest in the Calibishie area and elsewhere on the island.
 Share your interest and ideas with us, and we’ll do what we can to help craft a unique and memorable stay.

 The truth is that many of our guests choose to do very little during their visit.
 Villa PassiFlora is an ideal spot for reading, writing, swimming, taking walks or napping in a hammock to the sound of the surf, cooled by the constant breeze of the tradewinds.
 Of course, all of the sights that have made Dominica a destination for adventurous travellers are available as day trips, but don’t feel guilty if you leave the Boiling Lake for someone else.